n0mad/Laplace/README.md

 # Laplace approximation considered useful

-The Laplace approximation is a useful trick that bridges the loss-function-optimization and Bayesian views of machine learning.
-That unlocks some possibilities that I personally find interesting, and in this repo I want to go over some of them.
+The Laplace approximation is a useful trick that bridges the risk minimization and Bayesian views of machine learning.
+It unlocks some possibilities that I personally find interesting, and in this repo I want to go over some of them.

-[1 Background](Background.ipynb) Deriving the Laplace approximation from scratch
+[1 Background](Background.ipynb) Deriving the Laplace approximation from scratch.

 [2 Sequential Learning](Sequential%20Learning.ipynb) Often, data arrives in batches and we want to update our model incrementally, without re-training on the entire collected dataset - that simply can take too much time.
 Turns out, we can train pretty complex models incrementally, thanks to the Laplace approximation.